p3zo/rhythmic-relationships/README.md

 ## Usage

-### Recreate the dataset
+### Create the dataset from MIDI

-#### 1. Process MIDI

-Run `prepare_data.py` to split the data into segments and aggregate parts.
+Run `prepare_data.py` to slice MIDI data into segments and aggregate the segments by part.
 It accepts either a MIDI file or a directory of MIDI files.
-For reference, it took ~1hr 20m to process the [LMD clean subset](https://colinraffel.com/projects/lmd/) (17243 MIDI files).
+For reference, it took ~1.5hrs to process the [LMD clean subset](https://colinraffel.com/projects/lmd/) (17243 MIDI files).

     python prepare_data.py --path=input/slakh00006/all_src.mid --prefix=slakh00006